Tachi Yamada: Career

-Prior to Frazier Healthcare Partners, Yamada was Executive Vice-president and a board member of Takeda Pharmaceuticals, and served as the Chief Medical and Scientific Officer of the company.
+Prior to Frazier Healthcare Partners, Yamada was executive vice president and a board member of Takeda Pharmaceuticals, and served as the chief medical and scientific officer of the company.

-Before joining Takeda, Yamada was the President of the Global Health Program at the Bill & Melinda Gates Foundation.
+Before joining Takeda, Yamada was the president of the global health program at the Bill & Melinda Gates Foundation.
 In this capacity he oversaw grants totaling over $9 billion in programs directed at applying technologies to address major health challenges of the developing world including TB, HIV, malaria and other infectious diseases, malnutrition and maternal and child health.
 Yamada served as Chairman of Research and Development and was a member of the board of directors at GlaxoSmithKline before joining the foundation.
-In 2007, Yamada was asked by the US Senate Committee on Finance to provide information concerning his response to critics of GSK's anditabetes drug, Avandia.
+In 2007, Yamada was asked by the U.S. Senate Committee on Finance to provide information concerning his response to critics of GSK's anditabetes drug, Avandia.

-In recognition of his contributions to medicine and science he was elected to membership in the National Academy of Medicine (US) and the National Academy of Medicine (Mexico) and to Fellowship in the Academy of Medical Sciences (UK) and the American Academy of Arts and Sciences.
+In recognition of his contributions to medicine and science, he was elected to membership in the National Academy of Medicine (US) and the National Academy of Medicine (Mexico) and to Fellowship in the Academy of Medical Sciences (UK) and the American Academy of Arts and Sciences.

-Among his many other activities he was a member of the board of directors of public corporations across four continents and was a member of the board of Agilent Technologies and chaired the boards of Phathom Pharmaceuticals and Passage Bio, two companies for which he was a founder.
+Among his many other activities, he was a member of the board of directors of public corporations across four continents and was a member of the board of Agilent Technologies and chaired the boards of Phathom Pharmaceuticals and Passage Bio, two companies for which he was a founder.
 He also served as a member of the President's Council of Advisors on Science and Technology, vice-chair of the Council of the National Academy of Medicine (US), president of the Association of American Physicians and president of the American Gastroenterological Association.
 He served as a member of the board of the University of Michigan Health System and as chairman of the board of the Clinton Health Access Initiative.